RuntimeWarning/STLDTM/README.md

 # STLDTM
-A PyTorch implementation of the paper "Spatiotemporal Latent Diffusion Transformer Model for Precipitation Nowcasting".
+A PyTorch implementation of the paper "Spatiotemporal Latent Diffusion Transformer for Precipitation Nowcasting".